 A bipartisan bill would create a state ombudsperson to intervene when public records requests are denied.
 But an advocacy group is concerned that it will encourage state agencies to go to court.

 Update: The bill won final approval in the Legislature on Sept.
-13 and is before Gov. Gavin Newsom.
+13, but Gov. Gavin Newsom vetoed it Oct.
+7, saying it was unnecessary and could cost the state too much.

 When Assemblymember Vince Fong put in a Public Records Act request to get voter registration information from the Department of Motor Vehicles to help a constituent, the agency denied his request based on what he believed was shaky reasoning.
 His only recourse: Going to court.